-7 Critical Spots Dermatologists Wish You’d Remember to Apply Sunscreen
+7 Critical Spots You Need to Remember to Apply Sunscreen

-Not only do people overlook their neck when doing their anti-aging routine, they forget to SPF it, too.
+Not only do people overlook their neck when doing their anti-aging routine, they forget to cover it with sunscreen, too.
 “For adequate coverage, you should use one ounce of sunscreen to cover your entire body,” Dr. Ip notes, comparing this amount to that of a shot glass.
 When you’re wondering what to do with the last bit, go for your neck.
-It’s an often overlooked spot for sunscreen appliers, but your neck is always exposed to the sun if one have short hair or tend to put it up.
+It’s an often-overlooked spot for sunscreen, but your neck is always exposed to the sun if you have short hair or tend to put your hair up.
 “Apply 15 minutes before exposure and reapply every two hours (more frequently if swimming or sweating),” says Dr. Ip.
 “Always wait 15 minutes before re-entering water after reapplying.”
-And don’t ignore these surprising risk factors for developing skin cancer.
+When you’re out in the sun, use these easy tricks to prevent sun-damaged hair.